blakelead/couchbase_exporter/README.md

 Todo
 -----

+- Unit tests
 - XDCR metrics
 - Couchbase 5 compatibility
 - Advanced bucket metrics
 - Possibility to chose either remote or local scraping
+- Filter metrics and buckets at the start of the exporter
 - Cleaner code

 Author Information